 Ad-supported streaming (AVOD) is a $11 billion business that doesn’t have a standard approach for ad purchasing.
 Confusing processes lead to slow revenue growth.
 Meanwhile, Hulu’s gross revenue continues climbing.
 Hulu is succeeding in the messy, crowded AVOD world and has much to teach.
 Which advertisers are buying from Hulu that could mean opportunity for you?
 Hulu has been the leader of the pack in ad-supported TV-streaming for years.
 And even though their market has become increasingly crowded

-The Dodge Momentum Index moved 1.7% higher in March to 151.4 (2000=100) from the revised February reading of 148.8.
+The Dodge Momentum Index moved 9.1% higher in May to 178.0 (2000=100), up from the revised April reading of 163.2.
 The Momentum Index, issued by Dodge Data & Analytics, is a monthly measure of the first (or initial) report for nonresidential building projects in planning, which have been shown to lead construction spending for nonresidential buildings by a full year.
-According to the March data, the Index hit its highest level since the summer of 2018 as a result of an increase in institutional projects that entered the planning stage, and which came on the heels of a similar gain for the sector in February.